 Nursing is a crucial profession that contributes to healthcare systems worldwide.
 Nurses work in hospitals, clinics, and other healthcare facilities to improve people’s health and quality of life.
 To become a registered nurse in Nigeria, you need either an Associate Degree in Nursing (ADN) or a Bachelor’s Degree in Nursing (BSN), along with experience.

-Factors Affecting Nurse Salaries:
+Factors Affecting Nurse Salaries

 - Experience: Nurse salaries vary based on experience.
 Nurses with more experience generally earn higher salaries.
 For example, those with less than 2 years of experience earn around 96,400 NGN per month, while those with over 20 years of experience can earn about 236,000 NGN per month.